raphaelsalaja/paths/README.md

  - Navigate to the src folder and click OK
  - Enable The Extension

+ ## Using The Application 🔥

+Opening/Closing Paths can be done by pressing the app button on the top bar.
+<kbd>/</kbd> followed by a website name will show all the shortcuts relevant to it

 ## Support 💌

 If you find the app useful and want to support me, you can do so by support me on Product Hunt, giving the repo a star on Github, or by following me on twitter.
 The links to all can be found below: